GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/05.641-650/07.To-God-Be-the-Glory/docs.md

 ---
+title: |
-title: 647.
-To God Be the Glory
+    647. To God Be the Glory - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 647.
+To God Be the Glory.
+    keywords:  |
-    keywords: Church Hymnal, To God Be the Glory, To God be the glory, great things He hath done, Praise the Lord, praise the Lord, Let the earth hear His voice
+        Church Hymnal 1941, adventhymnals, advent hymnals, To God Be the Glory, To God be the glory, great things He hath done.
+Praise the Lord, praise the Lord, Let the earth hear His voice
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 647. TO GOD BE THE GLORY
+####  Church Hymnal 1941,

 ```txt

 ```